pandey-ankit/coherence-new/lab1/lab1.md

   * Lab: Prepare Setup (Free-tier and Paid Tenants only)
   * Lab: Initialize Environment

-The following has already been setup in this VM:
+The following has already been set up in this VM:

 1. The coherence-spring repository has been cloned from the GitHub repository `https://github.com/coherence-community/coherence-spring`.
 2. JDK21 and Maven version 3.8.8 has already been installed